Features

 🗂️ Flexible Configuration:

-extensions are configured just like any other Python project: With a standard[tool]
+blextextensions are configured just like any other Python project: With a standard[tool]table.- PEP 621 (

 - PEP 621 (